The Government of Mongolia extended the partial undertaking of high-alert preparedness until 30 April 2020 and issued precautionary measures.

 This restriction entails:

-- Closure of all borders of Mongolia between China and Russia.
+- Closure of all land borders of Mongolia with China and Russia.

-- Closure of schools, universities, higher education institutions, kindergardens and vocational training centres, cinemas and entertainment centres until 30 April.
+- Closure of schools, universities, higher education institutions, kindergartens and vocational training centres, cinemas and entertainment centres.

-- Foreigners with symptoms and those who have been to countries with confirmed cases might be subject to quarantine at a government facility on their own expense.
+- Foreigners with symptoms and those who have been to countries with confirmed cases might be subject to quarantine at a government facility at their own expense.

-If stranded in Mongolia, EU citizens are advised to keep regular contact with their representing Embassy, consult the travel advisory issued by EU Member States and local resources.
+- If stranded in Mongolia, EU citizens are advised to keep regular contact with their representing Embassy and consult the travel advice issued by EU Member States as well as local resources.